GESIS-Methods-Hub/guidelines-for-methods/method-checklist.md

 ### Preconditions as openness criteria

 - [ ] Developed in an open-source programming language e.g., Python, R.
-- [ ] The method is publicly accessible as a separate Git Repository.
+- [ ] The method is publicly accessible in a Git Repository not shared with other methods.
 - [ ] Has open license.

 For more details check the [Method Preconditions](method-submission-guidelines.md#3-method-preconditions) section of the guidelines.